hetcam/macheight-codechallenge/README.md

 # MachEight Challenge

-This project was created with Java language, and version 17 I develop the code using the tool [Intellij IDE](https://www.jetbrains.com/idea/)
+This project was created with Java language, specifically with Java 17 version.

+I developed the code using the tool [Intellij IDE](https://www.jetbrains.com/idea/)

 ## How to run?